News

 Ian Fox, the director of TERN’s Australian Transect Network, is looking to emulate the success of the work with the Birriliburu rangers: he is exploring the possibilities of working with indigenous Australians at TERN monitoring sites in the Nullarbor Plain and Great Victoria Desert regions.

-‘It would be fantastic if we could establish similar training programs at other TERN monitoring sites,’ says Ian.
+‘It would be fantastic if we could establish similar training programs at other TERN environmental monitoring sites,’ says Ian.
 ‘We have made some tentative steps towards establishing relationships with local NRM and IPA groups, and are excited at the prospect of furthering our collaborations.
 This September we worked with rangers at Tjuntjuntjara in the Great Victoria Desert in what we hope is just the start of a productive relationship with local ranger groups.’

 Liam Mulcahy of Spinifex, who works with the rangers of Tjuntjuntjara, a large Aboriginal community located in the Great Victoria Desert region of eastern WA, echoes Ian’s anticipation of further collaboration with the Transects and AusPlots team.
 ‘The rangers enjoyed working with the [TERN] team and agreed that it was beneficial to learn about the study especially as these plots will be returned to in the future,’ says Liam.